ananya343B/pes_asic_class/README.md

 The first line in the file `library ("sky130_fd_sc_hd__tt_025C_1v80") ` :

-   - tt : indicates variations due to process and here it indicates **Typical Process**.
+   - tt : indicates variations due to process and here it indicates typical Process.
    - 025C : indicates the variations due to temperatures where the silicon will be used.
    - 1v80 : indicates the variations due to the voltage levels where the silicon will be incorporated.